 This innate habit constructed the metropolis in which we called home.
 Some decades ago, Hong Kong was still a poverty-stricken city.
 Thanks to industrialisation, Hong Kongers now live with riches and civilisation.
 In the past, working meant productiveness.
 Productiveness is certainly one of the Hong Kong’s core values as the song, Lion Rock’s Spirit, rightfully echoes many citizens’ hearts.

 But, after our city flourishes, is it now the time to think about slowing down, maybe exploring the countryside?

 🙂 40% of Green Areas + Heritage

-If truth to be told, there’re lots of historic and natural places in HK.
-As our city has modernised, apartments have been mostly built in the centre of the city.
-People are not aware of these valuable places.
-Even for me, I wouldn’t have gone to the undeveloped area if it wasn’t by chance.
+If you still haven’t noticed yet, there’re lots of historic and natural places in Hong Kong.
+As our city has modernised, apartments have been mostly built in the centre of the city; hence, Hong Kongers aren’t aware of these valuable places.

-At the end of my spontaneous walk to Lei Yue Mun today, I went to a peaceful place where I can clearly hear the sound of waves hitting rocks.
-It’s quite windy so I stand by the seashore while the breeze trying to bring me to another unknown place.
+I walked a long way from Kung Tong that day.
+At the end of my spontaneous walk to Lei Yue Mun, I rested somewhere peaceful where I could hear the waves hitting rocks.
+I stood by the seashore while the breeze trying to bring me to another unknown place.